Getting Started with GraphQL

 $ docker compose up

-This starts both RESTHeart and MongoDB with default configurations.
+This starts both RESTHeart and MongoDB with default configuration.

 2. Create Required Collections